scott-griffiths/bitstring/doc/quick_reference.rst

 * :attr:`~Bits.uintbe` -- Interpret as a big-endian unsigned integer.
 * :attr:`~Bits.uintle` -- Interpret as a little-endian unsigned integer.
 * :attr:`~Bits.uintne` -- Interpret as a native-endian unsigned integer.

+Several flavours of 8-bit and smaller floating point interpretations are also available.
+See :ref:`Exotic floats` for more information.

 ----